How to Reduce Your HTTP Requests – Increase Your Site Speed

 Closing Comments to Reduce HTTP Requests

-Many of these methods, to eliminate HTTP requests, are a tradeoff to making the difficult decision between performance and design.
-Using these techniques can reduce the response time of your pages by as much as 50%.
+Many of these methods, to eliminate HTTP requests, are a trade-off to making the difficult decision between performance and design.
+Using these techniques can reduce the response time of your pages by as much as 50% or more.

 It has been stated that a fast response time, for your first page view, can make the difference between a user who abandons your site and one who comes back again and again… web page loading speed is everything to some people.